nicolas-van/multirun/README.md

 * It will only terminate when all its children have exited.
 * If any of its children has exited in an abnormal way it will return -1.

 This behavior is ideal for Docker as multirun doesn't try to restart the servers it launches.
-The process supervision job can simply be delegated to systemd or Docker using its restart policies which are better and more appropriate for that than a supervisord instance running in a Docker container.
+The process supervision job can simply be delegated to systemd or Docker (using its restart policies).
+Those tools are better and more appropriate for that job than a supervisord instance running in a Docker container.

 Installation
 ------------